Writer/Director/Producer of the forthcoming "Autopilot"

 Editor of "The Hungry City Guides" (Los Angeles, Seattle, and Chicago Family Editions)

-Prior to becoming a web personality with her viral video game and comic book parody and tribute videos, her horror film The Evil Inside, and being hired to produce and host Jace Hall’s Twin Galaxies Live, Jenniferhad spent years as an editor on several dining guides for Hungry City (in its time, a leading competitor of Zagat), ghostwriting three teen self-help books for Kaplan, and co-authoring The ADD and ADHD Cure (Wiley, 2008) with celebrity pediatrician Jay Gordon—a book that received ringing endorsements from Julia Roberts, David Duchovny, Tobey Maguire,and Matt Damon.
-By the time she was 23, she had several books on the shelves of Barnes and Noble and Borders nationwide.
+Prior to making inroads into entertainment, Jennifer had spent years as an editor on several dining guides for Hungry City (in its time, a leading competitor of Zagat), ghostwriting three teen self-help books for Kaplan, and co-authoring The ADD and ADHD Cure (Wiley, 2008) with celebrity pediatrician Jay Gordon—a book that received ringing endorsements from Julia Roberts, David Duchovny, Tobey Maguire,and Matt Damon.

 In 2009-2010, Jennifer worked under contract with the Walt Disney Company as a writer, heading up the web copy for the national “What will you celebrate?” and “Give a Day.
 Get a Disney Day.” marketing campaigns – the former for which she won an industry award, and the latter of which allowed her to work with the Muppets.